 Dear [Decision Maker],

-As a constituent and American Public Health Association advocate, I write to urge you to take immediate action to address the epidemic of gun violence in the United States.
-The horrific attack on an LGBT nightclub in Orlando that claimed at least 49 lives and left 53 people injured is the single largest mass shooting in our nation's history.
-We cannot allow senseless gun violence and mass killings to continue.
+As a constituent and American Public Health Association advocate, I write to urge you to take immediate action to address gun violence in the United States.
+Too many lives have been lost and families devastated from gun violence including the recent mass shooting at a country-music bar in Thousand Oaks, Calif. and the many other recent shootings that have taken place in our schools, places of worship and workplaces.
+We cannot allow senseless gun violence to continue.

 Sincerely,[Your Name] [Your Address] [City, State ZIP]